dasushii/Honors-Programming-Languages/Speaking Language/SpeakingREADME.md

 ### Variables
 Speaking supports integers, doubles, booleans, and Strings, but they are called "numbers", "decimals", "facts", and "Words", respectively.

+"numbers", "decimals", "facts", and "Words" can be singular or plural, depending on which fits the context.
+Both work.

 When declaring variables, use "The" + [variable type] + [variable name].
 To set the variable, simply use "is" + [definition]